pelithne/k8s/workshop.md

 ## Using the Azure Container Registry

-We have created a container registry that can be used during the workshop.
-The name of this registry is `crcollectorworkshop`
+We use an existing container registry that can be used during the workshop.
+The `ACR name` (and, if necessary credentials) will be provided to you.

 ### Login to Container Registry